felangel/bloc/extensions/vscode/README.md

 Bloc can be installed from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=FelixAngelov.bloc) or by [searching within VSCode](https://code.visualstudio.com/docs/editor/extension-gallery#_search-for-an-extension).

+## Language Server

+By default, the bloc language server started which enables custom bloc diagnotic reporting.
+See [https://pub.dev/packages/bloc_lint] for more information about supported lint rules.

 ## Commands

 | Command            | Description          |